core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 Registration of YANG modules is optional.
 When a YANG module is registered, the registrant MUST provide the module name and its contact information and/or a specification reference.

 The registration of the associated ".yang" and ".sid" files is optional.
 When provided, the validity of the files SHOULD be verified.
 This can be accomplished by a YANG validation tool specially modified to support ".sid" file verification.
-The SID range specified within the ".sid" file SHOULD also be checked against the "SID" range registry (section 9.1) and against the other YANG modules registered to detect any duplicate use of SIDs.
+The SID range specified within the ".sid" file SHOULD also be checked against the "SID" range registry ({{sid-registry}}) and against the other YANG modules registered to detect any duplicate use of SIDs.

 Initial entries in this registry are as follows: